 As for Baker, research has shown him that feedback is the key to procuring student engagement.
 “If you want students to engage, give them great feedback and help them feel connected.
 That leads to better retention and outcomes.”

 Feedback can also help grow a human connection in learning, something that was lost during the pandemic.

-“The more we can provide great feedback, the more we can build human connection and shift away from this mindset of personalized learning as an individualized lonely pathway to personalized learning, meaning you’re feeling connected to the people, content, profession that you’re pursuing or the research that you’re doing.
+“The more we can provide great feedback, the more we can build human connection and shift away from this mindset of personalised learning as an individualised lonely pathway to personalised learning, meaning you’re feeling connected to the people, content, profession that you’re pursuing or the research that you’re doing.
 That’s where we’re going to get real engagement,” continued Baker.